Vedalam (soundtrack): Development

-In November 2014, Yuvan Shankar Raja who worked with Ajith in several projects, was speculated to compose the music for the film.
-Later G. V. Prakash Kumar too was reported to be on-board.
-On 19 March 2015, Anirudh Ravichander was roped in to compose music for the film and was officially confirmed his inclusion for the project.
+On 19 March 2015, Anirudh Ravichander was announced to compose music for Vedalam and was officially confirmed his inclusion for the project.
 He started working for the film's music during mid-April 2015.

 On 1 May 2015, coinciding with Ajith's birthday, Anirudh reported to social media, that the introduction song and theme music for the film has been completed.
 "Veera Vinayaka", the introductory number is based on the Vinayagar Chathurthi celebrations, similar to "Maha Ganapathi" from Amarkkalam (1999) and "Pillayarpatti Hero" from Vaanmathi (1996).
 The theme track of the film is rumoured to be titled "Verithanam" which was proved untrue.
 Lyricist Rokesh in an interview to The Hindu, said that "Aaluma Doluma" means a 'sneaky troublemaker' in colloquial Tamil-language in North Chennai.
 He saw few women fight for water in his locality, which made him to write the song.
 Anirudh roped in Punjabi-rapper Badshah, in his first Tamil song for the track "Aaluma Doluma".

 Anirudh recalled in 2021 at the Super Singer reality show, saying that he was not impressed with the tune he came for "Aaluma Doluma".
 He called Siva not to shoot for the song and convinced him that he would give another song for the situation.
 The following day, when Anirudh called Siva, saying that he had liked the track and had finished shooting for the song.
 He later added that the track became a viral hit and was convinced with the success of the song.